rsletta/get_openui5_latest_url/README.md

 !["Logo"](repository-header.png)

 A small webservice that returns url to latest OpenUI5 version.
 Hosted at https://latest-openui5.rikosjett.com.
 Version URLs are collected from https://openui5.org/releases/.
 This API only serves URLs to the official downloads.
 API call with only type specified, returns the url as a string.
+If you leave out query options, it defaults to return the runtime URL.
 When adding format=json, it returns a richer response.

 ## Endpoints